Flatpages In Django Part 1: Basic Implementation

 Conclusion

 Django flatpages provides a simple and efficient method for creating and managing basic pages.
-Using this approach can be a great way to save time not needing to build components to manage generic pages.
-With the five basic steps outlined above, you can be up and running in no time.
-The FlatPage model is a powerful tool that can be used in a wide variety of situations.
+Using this approach can be a great way to save time.
+With the five basic steps outlined above, you can be up and running quickly without having to build any features.
+The FlatPage model is a powerful tool that can be used in a wide variety of situations and I recommend incorporating its use in your next Django project.